 If your organisation’s total taxable wages are below your estimated deduction entitlement for a particular return period you are required to lodge a nil return prior to the due date of the return.
-You can lodge a nil return via RevNet if your organisation has been registered for the Payroll Tax Payment Facility, alternatively you can remit a nil return by completing the return slip and forwarding it to RevenueSA.
+You can lodge a nil return via RevenueSA Online.

-Details of the current rebates available are described in full on our Rebates page.
+No current rebates are available.
+Details of previous rebates available are described in full on our Rebates page.

 A group is constituted where:

 Refer to the Groupings Information Circular for more details on the grouping provisions of the PRT Act.

 Under Section 79 of the PRT Act, the Commissioner may exclude a member from a group where he is satisfied that the business carried on by the member is carried on substantially independently of, and is not substantially connected to, the business carried on by any other member of that group.
 Refer to the Groupings Information Circular IC004 for further information.

 There are certain situations where wages paid to employees engaged in certain activities or specific organisations can be exempted from payroll tax.
 Refer to the Payroll tax Guide to Legislation.